 In addition to banning problematic plastic products, it is helpful when a law promotes better alternatives.
 Laws supporting better product design are showing up in several places.
 The best examples are those implementing new delivery systems so that reusable products replace single-use.

 For example, the city of Berkeley in California requires truly compostable packaging for take-out food and reusable containers for eat-in establishments.
-Rather than focus exclusively on single-use plastic, this ordinance addresses disposable packaging more broadly.
+Rather than focus exclusively on single-use plastic, addresses disposable packaging more broadly.

 In Bangladesh, the government requires the use of jute bags for bulk commodities listed in the Mandatory Jute Packaging Act, 2010, such as rice, sugar, and fertilizer.
 The law has twice been expanded to encompass more products and requires jute packaging for preservation and transportation of 20 kg or more of 17 commodities throughout Bangladesh.
 The law not only reduces plastic waste, but supports Bangladesh’s jute industry.